-Abbreviations Section One: Recommendations for the National Policy on Medium of Instruction in Schools Preamble Short Term Policy Recommendations for Grades 1-5 Primary Education Short Term Policy Recommendation for Grades 6-11 Secondary Education - Bilingual Medium of Instruction Medium Term Policy Recommendations for Grades 6-11 Secondary Education - Bilingual Medium of Instruction Longer-Term Policy Recommendations for Grades 6-11 Secondary Education - Bilingual Medium of Instruction Section Two: Analysis of Key Considerations in the Recommendations on the National Policy on Medium of Instruction in Schools 1.
-A Brief History of Medium of Instruction Policies in Sri Lanka Pre-Independence Era Post-Independence Era 2.
-Medium of Instruction and the Place of Mother Tongue in School Education as a First Language and Second National Language Introduction Medium of Instruction Languages in the Curriculum Second National Language Curriculum Sinhala and Tamil as Second National Languages21 Learning Materials in the First Language and Second National Language21 Teacher Competencies in Implementing First and Second Languages21 Assessment System Sectional Conclusions: 3.
+Abbreviations1 Section One: Recommendations for the National Policy on Medium of Instruction in Schools Preamble Short Term Policy Recommendations for Grades 1-5 Primary Education Short Term Policy Recommendation for Grades 6-11 Secondary Education - Bilingual Medium of Instruction Medium Term Policy Recommendations for Grades 6-11 Secondary Education - Bilingual Medium of Instruction Longer-Term Policy Recommendations for Grades 6-11 Secondary Education - Bilingual Medium of Instruction Section Two: Analysis of Key Considerations in the Recommendations on the National Policy on Medium of Instruction in Schools 1.
+A Brief History of Medium of Instruction Policies in Sri Lanka16 Pre-Independence Era16 Post-Independence Era17 2.
+Medium of Instruction and the Place of Mother Tongue in School Education as a First Language and Second National Language Introduction19 Medium of Instruction Languages in the Curriculum19 Second National Language Curriculum20 Sinhala and Tamil as Second National Languages21 Learning Materials in the First Language and Second National Language21 Teacher Competencies in Implementing First and Second Languages Assessment System Sectional Conclusions: 3.
 The Place of English in Primary and Secondary School Education English as Medium of Instruction and English as a Second Language22 Challenges to Official Measures to Improve English Language Competencies in Schools 4.
 Current Practices of Bilingual Education (BE) in Government and Government-Assisted Schools: Opportunities, Challenges and Recommendations

-Introduction2 6
+Introduction 26

-BE vs. EMI controversy2 7
+BE vs. EMI controversy 27

-New Trends in EL Teaching and MOI Policy2 8
+New Trends in EL Teaching and MOI Policy 28

-Lack of Policy on BE/EMI and Discrepancies2 9
+Lack of Policy on BE/EMI and Discrepancies 29

-Fearing Linguistic Loss 4
+Fearing Linguistic Loss 34

-Access to EMI/BE and Equity 5
+Access to EMI/BE and Equity 35

-Selection Procedures 5
+Selection Procedures 35

-Entry Point to BE/EMI3
+Entry Point to BE/EMI 36

-Social Division between EMI and MTI Students
+Social Division between EMI and MTI Students 36

-Ethnolinguistic cohesion through BE/EMI
+Ethnolinguistic cohesion through BE/EMI 37

-EMI and Higher Education
+EMI and Higher Education 37

 Section Conclusion

 Annexes

-Annex 01: Terms of Reference for the Expert Team Commissioned to Formulat 'Recommendations on National Policy on Medium of Instruction in Schools' te

-Annex 02: The Attorney General's response4 1
+Annex 01: The Attorney General's response

-Annex 03: Performance in English Language4 2
+Annex 02: Performance in English Language 40